zoexiao0516/zoexiao0516/README.md

 ### Hi there 👋
 - 🙋🏻‍♀️ Women in Tech, Creative Learner
 - 🔭 I’m currently a full-time data science student at NYU (studying away in Abu Dhabi, UAE from Aug to Dec 2021).
-- 🌱 My interests: data-driven UXD and iOS, data visualizations.
+- 🌱 My interests: data-driven UXD, iOS, data visualizations.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zoe-yajie-xiao-078552186/)
 - ⚡ Fun fact: If I were not to work in tech, I would love to run a pet farm.
 - 😄 Pronouns: She/Her.